tech-bureau-jp/symbol/docs/index.md

 		'divisibility': 2,  # number of supported decimal places

 		# nonce is used as a locally unique identifier for mosaics with a common owner
-		# mosaic id is dreived from the owner's address and the nonce
+		# mosaic id is derived from the owner's address and the nonce
 		'nonce': 123,

 		# set of restrictions to apply to the mosaic